mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-06-28-game-of-life-avalonia-elmish-take-2.md

 and as a result:

 - Accessing an item by index in a `List` scales with the index of the list,
-- Computing the length of a list scales with the lenght of the list.
+- Computing the length of a list scales with the length of the list.

 Let's illustrate with a crude benchmark in the scripting environment, reproducing the situation with 2 simplified examples: